 - Fixed in formalin

 - Sterile tissue harvest and processing for cell line development, PDX, vaccine generation and more

 - Other processing required by a specific protocol

 Our tracking system gives researchers full visibility on every aspect of a sample’s life, from accessioning to long-term storage or usage.
-Tissue Station provides inventory, reporting and audit capabilities on samples with a complete record created in this data base.
+BIMS provides inventory, reporting and audit capabilities on samples with a complete record created in this data base.